dwrolvink/powershell-misc/IntroductionToModules.md

 So, let's say we create a new module, called __InfraManager__, that brings a lot of custom functions with it, like connecting to storage solutions, creating VM's, etc. We'll also rename WriteLog into __Logger__ to make it more clear that this module is a general logger, not just a way to dynamically load the Write-Log function.

 Let's assume the following: The Logger module will have to be loaded whenever InfraManager is loaded, as InfraManager uses functions from Logger throughout its own functions.
-One way to do this is to simply add `Import-Module WriteLog` at the top of InfraManager.psm1.
+One way to do this is to simply add `Import-Module Logger` at the top of InfraManager.psm1.

 This will only work for fully fledged modules though, i.e. modules that are installed directly on the $PSModulePath.
 In my case, I want to split up InfraManager into a lot of different submodules, but I don't necessarily want to install them as full modules yet.

-I want to be able to install just InfraManager, and have the code segmented into submodules that will be loaded in with it (as it's a structural part of the larger module as a whole).
+I want to be able to install just
+InfraManager, and have the code segmented into submodules that will be loaded in with it (as it's a structural part of the larger module as a whole).
 We can then split off the submodules into their own fully fledged modules when they are mature enough (and have a usecase outside of InfraManager, like a universal logging tool would).